bochaco/safe_thing/README.md

 ### Project Development Roadmap

-- [ ] Cross-compilation tools for MIPS
+- [ ] Cross-compilation tools/doc for MIPS
-- [ ] Cross-compilation tools for ARM
+- [ ] Cross-compilation tools/doc for ARM
+- [ ] Creation of a showcasing app using the test SAFE Network
 - [ ] Creation of test suite for API
 - [ ] Implementation of FFI interface
 - [ ] Implementation of Javascript binding